 Author Ellen Dee Davidson lives in the redwoods of far Northern California.
 She has published two children's picture books, a young adult fantasy, a forest bathing memoir, and her new middle-grade fantasy, WIND, coming soon.
 Deeply inspired by the beauty of the forest, Ellen's books are full of the magic and wonder of nature.

 Award winning young adult fantasy, translated into Danish and German, selected as one of the best books for children by the International Youth Library in Germany.
 View More...

 In a world of green circles, Zoe is a red triangle.
 Used in schools to teach peace, tolerance, self-esteem and geometric shapes.
 View More...

 PRINCESS JUSTINA ALBERTINA

 TO THE SACRED HEART

 Sitting with the old growth trees has increased her inner peace and well-being.
-Ellen has experienced the healing and enlightening power of trees, which are proven by science to lower cortisol, elevate mood and boost immune systems.
-Ellen helps support people preserving and restoring forests.
+Ellen shares the healing and enlightening power of trees in her writing, whether it's fantasy for kids or a nonfiction magazine article.
+She also helps support people preserving and restoring forests.

 Susan Bearden Art

 Sometimes trees speak in silence, in peace, in deep relaxation that becomes communion.
 Sometimes they speak in soft whispers, in opening hearts, in waves of well being and joy.
 Forests speak through rivers of wind caressing needles and leaves, sending messages through the atmosphere to the stars and cascading down to nourish mycilleum clad roots.
 Sometimes they speak in sensations, knowing, even vision.
 And then we may wonder where the tree leaves off and we begin, where the human and tree become one breathing entity of Life.